seanmarasigan/barnie-bot/README.md

 # Barnie - A Personalized Discord Chatbot

-Barnie is a Simsimi-style chatbot that can be integrated into any Discord server.
+Barnie is a Simsimi-style GenAI chatbot that can be integrated into any Discord server.
 Unlike traditional bots, Barnie tracks individual user messages to create personalized responses and adapts based on past conversations.

 ## Features